FlorianWilhelm/lda4rec/README.md

   to only define maximum latent dimension, thus making the model easier to apply.
 * Evaluate the non-sampling approach for prediction further that is as fast as MF-BPR.
   Initial implementation exists in `estimators.py`
+* Do explicit interactions by converting them to inplicit, e.g. just sample a 5 star rating more often than 3 stars.
+* Use Vespa as knn and query tool.
 * Examine Coldstart for items and users